tournament-js/autonomy/api.md

 This module is often bundled with [interlude](https://github.com/clux/interlude), where extra functions exist on the imported object.
 This API will only mention functions existing in the interlude-less case.

 For simplicity all functions are denoted with a leading `$.` to indicate how you might use it with ES6 if you were to set `var $ = require('autonomy')`.
 If you are using ES7 modules, this can look simpler.
-But since this library is just a bunch of functions, it may be of value to see clearly which functions are actually exported.
+That said, since this library is just a bunch of functions, it may be of value to see clearly which functions are actually exported herein anyway.

 ## Functional Helpers